 The 31st Annual Chicago Rita Hayworth Gala

-Started more than 30 years ago by Princess Yasman Aga Khan in memory her Mom Hollywood legend Rita Hayworth, the annual Rita Hayworth Gala was held at the Hilton Chicago (720 S. Michigan Ave.)
-Inspired by Gene Wilder (who passed away in 2016 from alzheimer’s disease) this year’s theme was “Pure Imagination,” which highlighted Gene’s role as Willy Wonka in the children’s classic movie “Willy Wonka and the Chocolate Factory.”
+Started more than 30 years ago by Princess Yasmin Aga Khan in memory her Mother: Hollywood legend, Rita Hayworth, the annual Rita Hayworth Gala was held at the Hilton Chicago (720 S. Michigan Ave.)
+Inspired by Gene Wilder (who passed away in 2016 from Alzheimer’s disease) this year’s theme was “Pure Imagination,” which highlighted Gene’s role as Willy Wonka in the children’s classic movie “Willy Wonka and the Chocolate Factory.”